ga-wdi-quizzes/week-04/README.md

 ### Question #1

-What are constructor functions and the new keyword?
+What are constructor functions and the `new` keyword?
 What is a prototype?
 Describe an example of when we would use a constructor function versus a prototype.

 Your Answer:
 ```text

 ```

 ### Question #2

 Define a Javascript constructor called 'Instructor'.
-Every instance of Instructor should have a name property, and a method called givesHomework.
-This method takes one argument called assignment and, when executed, console-logs "[name] gives the students [assignment] for Friday's homework."
+Every instance of Instructor should have a `name` property, and a method called `givesHomework`.
+This method takes one argument called `assignment` and, when executed, console-logs "[name] gives the students [assignment] for Friday's homework."

-Instantiate an instructor named 'Robin' and call its givesHomework method with "Intro to Ruby" as the argument.
+Instantiate an instructor named 'Robin' and call its `givesHomework` method with "Intro to Ruby" as the argument.

 Your Answer: